lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 ![An extension with the same version already exists](images/version-already-exists.png)

-It means that you have to increment the version inside the manifest (vss-extension.json).
+It means that you must increment the version inside the manifest (vss-extension.json).

 Take few seconds to increase the number of the property *version*.
 Your final file should be something like this (the YAML file banner-decorator.yml remains unchanged):